berkeley-dsep-infra/jupyterlab-a11y-checker/README.md

 # Jupyterlab-a11y-checker

-Jupyterlab-a11y-checker is a JupyterLab extension performs accessibility checks on Jupyter Notebooks (on JupyterHub), leveraging the [axe-core engine](https://github.com/dequelabs/axe-core) and custom detection algorithms to align with WCAG 2.0 AA guidelines.
+Jupyterlab-a11y-checker is a JupyterLab extension performs accessibility checks on Jupyter Notebooks (on JupyterHub), leveraging custom detection algorithms to align with WCAG 2.0 AA guidelines.
 It enables authors to identify accessibility issues in their notebooks and provides actionable suggestions to fix them.

 ## Tool Description

 ### Issue Detection
-While there are many possible a11y issues in Jupyter Notebooks, we prioritized the issues discussed in a well-known [study](https://dl.acm.org/doi/pdf/10.1145/3597638.3608417).
-We utilize the [axe-core](https://github.com/dequelabs/axe-core) engine as well as custom detection algorithms.
+While there are many possible a11y issues in Jupyter Notebooks, we prioritized the issues discussed in a well-known [study](https://arxiv.org/pdf/2308.03241).
 The issues the extension can detect are listed in [Issue Descriptions](./doc/rules.md).

 ### Fix Interfaces
 We provide a user interface tailored to each issue, such as a text field for adding alt-text, a dropdown for fixing header issues, etc. The fix interfaces are listed in [Fix Interface Descriptions](./doc/fix-interfaces.md).